Call Us At: 307 742-3588

 The Mountain View Historic Hotel was buit by Issac Van Horn - Fred Miller Syndicate as part of the grand plan for Centennial, which included a dance pavillion, bank, newpaper office and upcoming polo grounds.
 The original Hotel was painted white with black trim and was built at a cost of $8,000.

 Her original china and registration book can be viewed at the Nici Self Museum in Centennial.
-Today she has been restored to her original warmth and western charm and boasts a restaurant, coffee shop, suites and rooms.
+Today she has been restored to her original warmth and western charm and boasts a restaurant, coffee roaster, espresso bar, suites and rooms.

 The Mountain View Historic Hotel is listed on the